AndreaHobby/DiabetesProject/README.md

 # DiabetesProject

 Objective
-This is a project to analyze hospital readmissionn rates.
+This is a project to analyze hospital readmission rates.

 ### Step 1 Obtaining the data